benhowell/benhowell.github.com/_drafts/invocation-matters.md

 _If you're architecting a system where this thing deals with the input and then this thing has to do the next part of the job, well if thing "A" calls thing "B", you've just complected it.
 Now you have a when and where thing because now "A" needs to know where "B" is in order to call "B" and when that happens is whenever "A" does it.
 Stick a queue in there.
 Queues are the way to just get rid of this problem.
 If you're not using queues extensively then you should start, right away, like right after this talk._
 -- <cite>[Rich Hickey - Simple Made Easy][4]</cite>

-In sytems where you can describe something happening as an "event" or state change (e.g. input has been parsed, button has been pressed, some process has completed, a new data point has arrived, whatever), then synchronous execution may not be good enough.
+In systems where you can describe something happening as an "event" or state change (e.g. input has been parsed, button has been pressed, some process has completed, a new data point has arrived, whatever), then synchronous execution may not be good enough.
 We wouldn't want, for example, our UI thread to hang and become unresponsive while another piece of code handles the button press event, nor would we want to wait until a data point has been processed before being able to accept another data point in the stream.

 ...which brings us to our asynchronous messaging patterns...
 <br/>